Background and Scope

 Student-athletes are expected to meet the same general standards of conduct as any other student.
 As a result, student-athletes are subject to all University rules of personal conduct.

-Student-athletes are also required to meet all academic standards as maintained by the University, the NCAA, the Big West Conference, the Mountain Pacific Sports Federation and the NorPac Conference.
+Student-athletes are also required to meet all academic standards as maintained by the University, the NCAA, the Big West Conference, the Mountain Pacific Sports Federation, the NorPac Conference, and the Golden Coast Conference.

 Full integration of student-athletes into the overall student body of the University is a key goal of the Athletics department.